sugianto05/DataScienceProjectLearn/README.md

 6. Stock Prediction

    This project about predicting Nestle stock price using Support Vector Machine(SVM) and Linear Regression Model, which one of thesse model giving a better prediction?
+The data is taken from yahoo finance which try to predict future stock of the price.